dva81/dva81.github.io/_posts/2024-01-08-Automating-LinkedIn-Posts.md

 layout: post
 title: Automating LinkedIn Posts - A Simple Scheduler for Busy Professionals
 date: 2024-01-11
-description: As a practice lead, staying active on LinkedIn is crucial for promoting both yourself and your business.
-Many professionals dedicate time to post regularly or leverage scheduling functions to maintain a consistent online presence.
+description: Many professionals dedicate time to post regularly or leverage scheduling functions to maintain a consistent online presence.
 However, when it comes to bulk scheduling posts over an extended period, LinkedIn lacks a native feature.
 Even the LinkedIn API falls short in this aspect, leaving you in need of a customized solution.
 categories: Power Platform
 ---